lucaired/onlineide/README.md

 This is the repository for the project "OnlineIDE" in the course "Advanced Topics of Software Engineering".

-Our software is continuously deployed and available at http://35.242.243.82.

 ## Deployment

 The application can be easily deployed once access to the GitLab repository is granted.